📊 Feature Comparison • Updated 2026

 Cons for WhatsApp workflows

-• No native WhatsApp delivery
+• No WhatsApp delivery built in

 • Usually requires automation tools + WhatsApp messaging setup